datastax/nodejs-driver/README.md

-# DataStax Node.js Driver for Apache Cassandra
+# DataStax Node.js Driver for Apache Cassandra®

 A modern, [feature-rich](#features) and highly tunable Node.js client library for Apache Cassandra and [DSE][dse] using exclusively Cassandra's binary protocol and Cassandra Query Language.